Chad-Mowbray/certs/README.md

 (show flow diagram)

+Certificate Authorities

+The initial connection is asymmetric.
+The client encrypts data using the server's public key.
+Then, once the client and server agree on a session key (a symmetric key), they can have two-way encrypted communication.

+Let's take a short break to talk about how asymmetric keys can be used to generate symmetric keys:

 ## Ceasar Cipher Example
 We already know about the Ceasar Cipher.
 If you want to exchange encrypted letters with someone using a Ceasar Cipher, you both need to have the same secret number.
 But if you are the writer, how do you tell your reader what the secret number is?
 You can't simply write in in the top corner of the letter, because anyone who intercepts the letter would be able to decode it.
 There are some ways around this.
 You might have a dead-drop that you both know about, where you can place the secret number.
 But then how do you securely communicate about the dead-drop's location...
 It seems like an infinite regression.